 The Trustees review and monitor the voting and engagement activity taken by the investment managers on their behalf.
 Information published by LGIM provides the Trustees with comfort that their voting and engagement policies have been followed during the year.
-The following tables show the asset managers' voting summary covering the Scheme's investments in the various funds with underlying assets including publicly listed equities:
+The following table shows LGIM's voting summary covering the Scheme's investments in the LGIM All World Equity Index Fund (GBP Currency Hedged):